When someone is charged with driving under the influence, people may think that only one…

 Florida residents charged with even their first DUI offenses may face serious penalties.
-People who are convicted of drunk driving charges are often ordered to pay fines, court costs and other fees associated with driving school, ignition interlock devices and other penalties.
+People who are convicted of drunk driving charges are often ordered to pay fines, court costs, and other fees associated with a driving school, ignition interlock devices, and other penalties.
 The monetary costs of DUI convictions are often intensified by the detrimental effects convictions can have on accused people’s professional lives.

 License suspension or revocation is a common penalty for repeat DUI offenses, limiting a person’s ability to get to work.
 People who cannot afford ignition interlock devices or increased insurance premiums may be forced to take public transportation or get rides.
 DUI convictions may also result in an accused person being fired from their job, especially if they are sentenced to a jail term, and prospective employers may decline to hire people with DUI convictions on their records.

 All DUI charges can have profound effects on people’s lives.
-Fort Lauderdale criminal defense lawyer may be able help clients facing drunk driving charges mitigate the effects on their professional lives by negotiating with prosecutors for plea bargains that exchange lesser charges such as reckless driving for guilty pleas.
+Fort Lauderdale criminal defense attorneys may be able to help clients facing drunk driving charges mitigate the effects on their professional lives by negotiating with prosecutors for plea bargains that exchange lesser charges such as reckless driving for guilty pleas.